emizzle/unicef-surge-embark-setup/UNICEF Project Setup using Embark.md

 <li>Installation prerequisites - cover any issues with installation</li>
 </ol>
 <h2 id="hands-on">Hands-on</h2>
+<p>Now let’s jump in to some hands-on examples</p>
+<h3 id="embark-demo">Embark demo</h3>
+<p>First, we have the Embark demo DApp.
+This is a good example of what Embark can do in regards to the four fundamental components of a truly decentralised application.</p>
 <ol>
 <li>Run <code>embark</code> without args to see command-specific help output.
 We will only be covering some of these today</li>
 <li>The Embark demo serves as a good starting point to see what kind of functionality Embark offers.</li>